 In this article, we are going to talk about the best and cheapest cloud hosting on the market.
 This is a type of hosting that more and more people will be using in the future.
-Even Google and Yahoo use this type of hosting, investing billions of Euros for their applications.
+Even Google and Yahoo use this type of hosting, investing billions of Dollars for their applications.

 This article will display the basics of cloud hosting, showing you the different models on the market and the way to find the best cloud host.
 In the end, you’ll have answers to the most frequently asked questions.